ginestah/spotter/README.md

 ## Project Description

 Spotter is a bouldering library for climbers.
-View problems that others have posted, the difficulty of the climb, how they rated it, where it was located, and a description of the climb/beta(best moves to finish the climb)
+View problems that others have posted, the difficulty of the climb, how they rated it, where it was located, and a description of the climb/beta(best moves to finish the climb).
+Rate the climbs if you've finished them, and search for climbs in a specific area.

 ## Wireframes
 ![homepage wireframe](https://res.cloudinary.com/dpbzq29kr/image/upload/v1613336079/Screen_Shot_2021-02-14_at_3.54.15_PM_cifxcr.png) desktop homepage